Ibeenoch/ibeenoch/README.md

 **FRONTEND DEVELOPER**
 Warpspeed Financial Limited.
-Mar 2024 -  present
+Mar 2024 -  Aug 2025
-• Contributed to building Warpspeed’s financial payment application from scratch for both web (React) and mobile (Flutter) platforms.
+- Contributed to building Warpspeed’s financial payment application from scratch for both web (React) and mobile (Flutter) platforms.
-• Managed complex application state using Redux Toolkit in React and Bloc in Flutter, ensuring consistent and predictable user experiences.
+- Managed complex application state using Redux Toolkit in React and Bloc in Flutter, ensuring consistent and predictable user experiences.
-• Integrated RESTful APIs, collaborating with backend engineers (Node.js, Java) to implement real-time transaction capabilities.
+- Integrated RESTful APIs, collaborating with backend engineers (Node.js, Java) to implement real-time transaction capabilities.
-• Worked alongside embedded systems engineers to ensure smooth interaction between the application and physical payment hardware.
+- Worked alongside embedded systems engineers to ensure smooth interaction between the application and physical payment hardware.

 **FRONTEND DEVELOPER**
 YipOnline Nigeria  Limited.
 Feb  2022 – Mar 2024
-• Assisted in developing user-facing features using HTML, CSS, JavaScript, and React.
+- Assisted in developing user-facing features using HTML, CSS, JavaScript, and React.
-• Helped fix UI bugs and refactor code to improve readability and performance.
+- Helped fix UI bugs and refactor code to improve readability and performance.
-• Participated in daily stand-ups and sprint planning as part of the Agile development team.
+- Participated in daily stand-ups and sprint planning as part of the Agile development team.
+- Gained hands-on experience integrating frontend components with backend APIs.
 ---

 ## 👨‍💻 About Me